SCDL Suspended for Refusing Breathalyzer. Implied Consent-- Clemson DUI Defense Attorney.

 driving privileges (to pre-DUI arrest status) on a temporary basis thus pausing the suspension.
 With the TAL comes a court date for a contested case hearing in the South Carolina Administrative Law

 Court.
 It is important to note that the contested case hearing may be held at a different venue than the DUI as these hearings are held regionally.

 This is not a criminal proceeding so there is no jury present.
 The decision-maker in a contested case hearing

 for an implied consent violation is an SCDMV hearing officer.
 If the hearing officer overturns the SCDL suspension, the motorist’s driving privileges will be restored to the same status as before the

 DUI arrest.
 If the hearing officer upholds the SCDL suspension the motorist will be required to start and complete The Alcohol Drug Safety Action Program also known as ADSAP and the suspension

-of Criminal Defense and Driving Under the Influence.
+areas of Criminal Defense and Driving Under the Influence.
 Travis Newton is a South Carolina State Ambassador for and founding member of the American Association of Premier DUI Attorneys